 In the past, a brand’s marketing material was controlled by the brand.
 Your marketing and advertising were what you said about yourself.
 You’d put your best foot forward to persuade prospective clients to see things your way.

-But with online reviews, control shifted.
+But with online reviews (including social media comments), control shifted.
 Suddenly, published material detailing your value – or lack of it – was being created and shared about your brand.
 And you had no say in it.

 You couldn’t position your value statement the way you wanted.
 You couldn’t choose just the right sales terms for your copy, or place just the right hero shot in your banner.